What are Gambits?

 - Foe: HP=100% – Steal

-Even if the Foe: HP <90% – Attack is the first on the Gambit command list, the other gambit – Foe: HP=100% – Steal – will take priority.
-Thus, the order will become Steal then Attack.
-This will continue until the HP drops below 90% which will issue to the character to only attack until the enemy is defeated.
-Because at the start of the battle, the enemy’s HP = 100% thus the Steal Technick will occur first.
-However, if no such conflict occurs then, it will follow the order priority.
-But you’re not limited to only one to two commands.
+Even if Foe: HP <90% – Attack is first on the Gambit list, the other gambit, Foe: HP=100% – Steal, will take priority.
+So, the character’s action order will be Steal then Attack.
+This will continue until their HP drops below 90%, which will cause the character only to attack until the enemy is defeated.
+At the start of the battle, the enemy’s HP = 100%, so the Steal Technick will be prioritized.
+However, if no such conflict occurs, then the character will follow the next order in the priority chain.
+Players are not limited to only one or two commands.
 Once the License Board for the Gambit System is filled, a character can receive up to 10 commands.

-By creating different combos, the player can issue a variety of commands which allow flexibility of the players.
+By creating different combos, the player can issue a variety of commands.
 However, not all the characters jive well with particular commands.
-Some of the commands work better on another character rather than the one of your choice.
-However, another one to take into consideration is their Job Class.
-Some job classes learn skills specific only to their class especially ever since the International Zodiac Job System.
+Some of the commands work better on particular characters, which not always be the one you are trying to assign it to.
+Another thing to take into consideration is the character’s Job Class.
+Some job classes learn skills specific to the class, especially with the International Zodiac Job System.